kerns/commander-v/README.md

 ### For a Better AI Pair Programming Experience on the Open Seas of AI

-**Better because you can instantly convert selected folders and files into a single, shareable, plaintext blueprint of your codebase.** This blueprint includes an ASCII tree of your project's structure, and comments to clearly demark file beginnings, ends and relative paths.
+**Better because you can instantly convert selected folders and files into a single, shareable, blueprint of your codebase.**

+Enhancing context, this plaintext blueprint takes the form of an ASCII tree of your project's directory structure, joined with the full contents of the selected files.
+Comments are added between files to explain what and where everything is. (e.g. `/* --- Begin /path/to/file.js --- */`)

 ## 🛳️🐬💦 Spring 2024 – Version 2 Sets Sail